Kansas City

 Was Your Child Diagnosed with Cerebral Palsy in Missouri?
 We Can Help!

-A cerebral palsy diagnosis can be frightening and confusing.
-This is not the future you had planned for, but it is the hand you have been dealt.
-If a negligent health care professional dealt that hand, you may be able to pursue compensation to afford the treatment and guidance that your child needs to learn how to effectively adapt to cerebral palsy and live a happy life.
+If a negligent healthcare professional dealt that hand, you may be able to pursue compensation to afford the treatment and guidance that your child needs to learn how to effectively adapt to cerebral palsy and live a happy life.

 The law recognizes that if your child’s condition was caused by any type of carelessness or mistake before, during, or after delivery, the responsible party should play their part in setting things right by taking accountability for their actions.
-That’s why wronged families have the right to file a civil lawsuit to seek financial compensation for the child’s medical treatment, pain and suffering, ongoing medical needs, loss of the ability to make a living and lifelong care.

-Cullan & Cullan is here to help you and your family during this difficult time.
-Our legal team includes Kansas City cerebral palsy attorneys who are also medical doctors, which means that we can use our legal and medical knowledge, as well as our academic and hands-on experience, to deliver high-quality counsel in cerebral palsy injury cases.
-These cases are notoriously challenging and complex.
-They require an attorney who has in-depth You must retain an attorney who has handled these kind of cases.
+Our Kansas City cerebral palsy attorneys are also medical doctors, which means that we can use our legal and medical knowledge, as well as our academic and hands-on experience, to deliver high-quality counsel in cerebral palsy injury cases.

 Call (816) 253-8606 now for a free consultation regarding your child’s condition, rights, and legal options.